-Request for use of City Hall grounds - Feile an Phobail
+Request for the use of the City Hall Grounds - Feile an Phobail

 The Committee was advised that a request had been received from Feile an Phobail to use the front lawns on 13th August 2017 for the City Hall Rocks Back event.
 The event featured young and emerging bands performing on stage and showcased bands from all sections of the community and the types of music played included Rock, Blues, Heavy Metal, Rap, Ska and Reggae.